Ah, the magic of a printed book—the texture, the aroma, the whole experience!

 - Employees: 578+

 This private multinational publishing conglomerate is based in Westphalia, Germany.
 From its humble beginning in the 1830s, Bertelsmann grew into one of Europe’s biggest media enterprises.
 The company is the biggest shareholder of Penguin Random House and is reportedly considering acquiring Simon & Schuster as well, which would bring two of the Big 5 under its fold.

 Scholastic is the world’s largest distributor and publisher of children’s books.
 It is also a bi-weekly publisher of school affairs and promotes the development of literary artists and young readers.
 Its greatest success is the Harry Potter series which has sold more than 500M copies.

 Bonus section: Why look for a publisher with a global reach?

+Book publishers can help you become a successful author.
+Publishing companies are not just about accepting your manuscripts and publishing your books!
+They also provide marketing support and help you find the right audience.
 If you’re a new writer, chances are people wouldn’t even know about your book release.
 This is one major reason you must connect with the biggest book publishers.